MoonZoon/MoonZoon/docs/cli.md

 ### 1. `new`

 - Example: `mzoon new my_project`
-- Creates a new directory with a MoonZoon project.
+- Creates a new directory with a new MoonZoon project.
+- Optional parameters:
+   1. **`--here` / `-h`**
+      - Example: `mzoon new my_project --here`
+      - Creates the project in the current directory.
 - _Question:_ Do you think a [code tour](https://github.com/microsoft/codetour) would be useful for you?
 - _Note:_ Not implemented yet, use [MoonZoon/demo](https://github.com/MoonZoon/demo) as a starting project.